APACTestDrive/CloudNative_AppDev/DEMOscript.md

 ## Step 3: Introduce Developer Cloud Service

 Think of yourself as the project manager for the Café Supremo Reward application.
-And you need to bring your JETUI frontend application into our cloud environment.
+And you need to bring your JET UI frontend application into our cloud environment.
 You can do this by bringing your development under the control of Developer Cloud.
 With the Developer Cloud, you can implement CI/CD and practice the Agile methodology.

 * Log into Developer Cloud
 * On the Welcome page, you may see a list of projects hosted in the DevCS and one of the project is the CafeSupremo